-clear that the structure of the program was not essential to that task: there are other programs on the market, competitors of Dentalab and Dentcom, that perform the same functions but have different structures and designs.
+It is clear that the purpose of the utilitarian Dentalab program was to aid in the business operations of a dental laboratory.
+It is equally clear that the structure of the program was not essential to that task: there are other programs on the market, competitors of Dentalab and Dentcom, that perform the same functions but have different structures and designs.
 The conclusion is thus inescapable that the detailed structure of the Dentalab program is part of the expression, not the idea, of that program.

 Computer Associates Intern., Inc. v.
-Altai, Inc.
+Altai, Inc. 982 F. 2d 693 (1992)